noahehall/nim/README.md

 ### quickies

+- fix tests/deepdives/tmemoryLeaks and add it to a new `good examples of bad code` section
+  - lol fix helloworld too
 - move projects out of this repo
   - make sure you fork the nimtemplate repo
 - [check how getTime handles os checks](https://github.com/nim-lang/Nim/blob/version-1-6/lib/pure/times.nim#L897)